liang1232018/mllm/src/backends/qnn/README.md

 ```
 we use a subset of The Pile dataset (pile-val-backup).
 The original hosting site for The Pile (the-eye.eu) has permanently removed the dataset due to copyright concerns.
-You can use an uncopyrighted subset of The Pile as a drop-in replacement, which is available on HuggingFace:[pile-uncopyrighted](https://huggingface.co/datasets/monology/pile-uncopyrighted).
+You can use an uncopyrighted subset of The Pile as a drop-in replacement, which is available on HuggingFace:[HuggingFace: pile-uncopyrighted](https://huggingface.co/datasets/monology/pile-uncopyrighted).

 Example configuration file (config/qwen1.5-1.8b.json):
 ```json